CompSciOrBust/Amiigo/README.md

 Victoria_Borodinova for the [sombrero](https://pixabay.com/illustrations/sombrero-hat-mexico-mexican-4280389/) used in the logo.

 N3evin for [AmiiboAPI](https://github.com/N3evin/AmiiboAPI) which is used in Amiigo Maker.

+Nichole Mattera for showing me how to load Nintendo's shared font.

 [Slluxx](https://github.com/Slluxx) for identifying [a crash](https://github.com/CompSciOrBust/Amiigo/commit/db6942fcdbceb55cd281822fc09f6fe93219c8e5) when no Amiibos are accessible Emuiibo and Amiigo tries to draw their path in the header and then theorizing what caused it to happen.